-This is Subway SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Subway SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 |Industries served||Fast food restaurants|

 |Revenue||$ 16.2 billion (2010)|

 |Parent||Doctor's Associates, Inc.|

 |Main Competitors||McDonald’s Corporation, Burger King Worldwide Inc., Yum!
 Brand Inc., Wendy’s Company.|

 Subway is an American fast food restaurant chain that mainly sells submarine sandwiches (subs) and salads.
 It is owned and operated by Doctor's Associates, Inc. (DAI).
 Subway is the largest single-brand restaurant chain globally and is the second largest restaurant operator globally after Yum!
 Brands.

 You can find more information about the business in its official website or Wikipedia’s article.